Program Listing for File app_driver.grpc.pb.h

 private:

-virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::FragmentAllocationResponse>* AsyncFragmentAllocationRaw(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest& request, ::grpc::CompletionQueue* cq) = 0;
+virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::FragmentAllocationResponse>* AsyncAllocateFragmentsRaw(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest& request, ::grpc::CompletionQueue* cq) = 0;

-virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::FragmentAllocationResponse>* PrepareAsyncFragmentAllocationRaw(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest& request, ::grpc::CompletionQueue* cq) = 0;
+virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::FragmentAllocationResponse>* PrepareAsyncAllocateFragmentsRaw(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest& request, ::grpc::CompletionQueue* cq) = 0;

+virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::WorkerExecutionFinishedResponse>* AsyncReportWorkerExecutionFinishedRaw(::grpc::ClientContext* context, const ::holoscan::service::WorkerExecutionFinishedRequest& request, ::grpc::CompletionQueue* cq) = 0;

+virtual ::grpc::ClientAsyncResponseReaderInterface< ::holoscan::service::WorkerExecutionFinishedResponse>* PrepareAsyncReportWorkerExecutionFinishedRaw(::grpc::ClientContext* context, const ::holoscan::service::WorkerExecutionFinishedRequest& request, ::grpc::CompletionQueue* cq) = 0;

 };